marcpalmer/HORN/reference-implementations/jquery/manual.md

 });
 {% endhighlight %}

+### cloneAndBind(args)

+This method will clone a DOM element, which may be hidden in your UI waiting for use, which has been marked up with HORN indicators.
+It will then populate the new DOM node and its descendents using this information, pulling values in from the model.

+This is useful for UIs where the user can create new "entries" that follow a DOM template.
+You update your model with the data, and then call this function to create the on-screen represenation.

+Arguments:

+* path -
+* template -
+* id -
+* selector

 ### option(optionName) and option(optionName, value)

 Call this to get/set an option on the HORN parser instance.
 Valid options are: